sunng87/lein-jlink/README.md

     :jlink-jre-image true

-This flag also lets the middleware know that it shouldn't use the `java` available in `JAVA_HOME` but should use the `java` in the custom runtime image instead.
+This flag also lets the middleware know that it shouldn't use the `java` available in `JAVA_HOME` (or the JDK you specified) but should use the `java` in the custom runtime image instead.

 Create a custom Java environment with the plugin's `init` task.
 It will call out to the `jlink` tool that is bundled with your JDK to create a new "runtime image".
-This image will be in the "jlink" directory at the root of your project.
+This image will be in the "image" directory at the root of your project.
+If you would like to store the runtime image in a different location, you can provide that location with the `:jlink-jre-image-path` key in your `project.clj` file.

     lein jlink init